rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### `./x.py` Intro

-`rustc` is a _bootstrapping_ compiler, which means that it is written in Rust.
+`rustc` is a _bootstrapping_ compiler, which means that it is written in Rust and thus needs to be compiled by itself.
 So where do you get the original compiler from?
-We use the current beta compiler to build the compiler.
+We use the current beta compiler to build a new compiler.
 Then, we use that compiler to build itself.
 Thus, `rustc` has a 2-stage build.
-You can read more about bootstrapping [here][boot], but you don't need more to contribute.
+You can read more about bootstrapping [here][boot], but you don't need to know much more to contribute.

 [boot]: ./building/bootstrapping.md

 We have a special tool `./x.py` that drives this process.
-It is used for compiling the compiler, the standard libraries, and `rustdoc`.
+It is used for building the compiler, the standard libraries, and `rustdoc`.
 It is also used for driving CI and building the final release artifacts.

 Unfortunately, a proper 2-stage build takes a long time depending on your